ritvaj/b2b-saas-user-activation-analysis/README.md

 The workflow below outlines how raw event data was progressively transformed into behavioral insights and product recommendations.

-1. Ingested GA4 event-level data into BigQuery
+1. Worked with raw GA4 event-level tables in BigQuery
 2. Constructed user-level funnel and activation tables
 3. Analyzed funnel conversion and time-to-next-step metrics
 4. Segmented activated users by activation speed